 The Company assess on a forward-looking basis the Expected Credit Losses (ECL)

-The impairment methodology applied depends on whether there has been a significant
+cost.
+The impairment methodology applied depends on whether there has been a

-loss allowance based on lifetime ECLs at each reporting date, right from its initial
+impairment loss allowance based on lifetime ECLs at each reporting date, right from its

-recognition.
-Trade receivables are tested for impairment on a specific basis after considering
+initial recognition.
+Trade receivables are tested for impairment on a specific basis after

-the sanctioned credit limits, security deposit collected etc. and expectations about future cash
+considering the sanctioned credit limits, security deposit collected etc. and expectations

 Financial liabilities